 - Close To: Hazra, Singhi Park, Ballygunge.

-A little further out in Gariahat, in south Kolkata, the Residency is a recommended budget option.
+A little further out in Gariahat, the Residency is a recommended budget option.
 It's a homely boutique guesthouse with 18 rooms, spread across two wings (the larger and better rooms are in the new wing).
 Lovely views can be had from the rooftop.
 The peaceful, leafy location is very safe, and near many shops and restaurants.
+Guests appreciate the excellent hospitality.

-- Rates: From 3,000 rupees per night for a double room.
+- Rates: About 2,500 rupees per night for a double room.

-- Close To: Gariahat, Gol Park, Jodhpur Park, Bosepukar, Kalighat, Deshapriya Park.
+- Close To: Gariahat, Ekdalia Evergreen, Gol Park, Jodhpur Park, Bosepukar, Kalighat, Deshapriya Park.

-The Lalit Great Eastern is a luxurious option towards north Kolkata, located near BBG Bagh in the business district just north of Park Street.
+The Lalit Great Eastern is a luxurious option, located near BBG Bagh in the business district just north of Park Street.
 This stately hotel has a long history.
 Constructed in 1841, it has the distinction of being Asia's first luxury hotel.
 It's been restored to its former glory over seven years, and blends Victorian, Edwardian and contemporary architectural styles.
 There are 195 guest rooms, two restaurants, a pub, bakery, tea lounge, swimming pool, spa, and business center.

 - Address: 1-3 Old Court House Street, Kolkata.